LaPingvino/wukkie.uk/DESIGN.md

 ## User Stories

 ### Basic User (MVP)
-"As someone who encounters a problem, I want to quickly post about it with location so others can see it and add their input."
+"As someone who encounters a problem, I want to quickly post about it with approximate location so others can see it and add their input, while keeping my exact location private."

 **Simple Requirements:**
-- Create issue with title, description, location
+- Create issue with title, description, privacy-friendly geo hashtag location
-- Browse nearby issues
+- Browse nearby issues using geo hashtag areas
 - Vote and comment on issues
-- Basic hashtag filtering
+- Geographic hashtag filtering for relevant local issues

 ### Future Users (Later iterations)
 - **Community Members**: Following local issues, getting notifications